 2.1.2.1 Establishment at a TSAG meeting

-For establishment at a TSAG meeting, the submission of a proposal to set up a focus group on a specific topic, including terms of reference, should take the form of a written contribution submitted at least twelve calendar days before that TSAG meeting.
+For establishment at a TSAG meeting, the submission of a proposal to set up a focus group on a specific topic should take the form of a written contribution (see Recommendation ITU-T A.1, clause 3.1, and in particular clause 3.1.9).
+The proposal must include well-defined terms of reference (fulfilling all requirements described in clause 2.2 below), which TSAG will assess in line with the criteria in clause 2.1 above.

 The TSAG plenary can decide to establish the focus group and designate the parent group or be its parent group.